unm-digital-history/campus-history/essays/university-of-new-mexico-press/index.md

   title=""
 %}

-> Hesselden's plans for the "Addition + Alteration" to the Alpha Chi Omega sorority house.[^Hesselden]
+>Hesselden's plans for the "Addition + Alteration" to the Alpha Chi Omega sorority house.[^Hesselden]

 {% include figure.html
 class="img-center"
 width="60%"
-caption="The lounge space today, which serves as the Press entrance and reception area." src="images/PXL_20250501_160143468.jpg"
+caption=""
+src="images/PXL_20250501_160143468.jpg"
 %}
+> The lounge space today, which serves as the Press entrance and reception area.[^Me]

 ## Changes in the 1960s
 {% include aside.html